Urban-Analytics-Technology-Platform/microsimulation/microsimulation-rs/README.md

 ## Summary

-This crate aims to provide a mirror of the functionality of the [microsimulation](https://github.com/nismod/microsimulation) package, with deterministic simulation, revised implementation and written in Rust for improved performance.
+This package aims to provide a mirror of the functionality of the [microsimulation](https://github.com/nismod/microsimulation) package, with seedable simulation, a revised implementation and written in Rust for improved performance.

+Since the assignment algorithm and output schema aim to be the same as `microsimulation`, the package can be used as a drop-in substitute.

-With determinism and improved performance, the crate aims to facilitate the generation of ensembles of populations for uncertainty and scenario modelling, for example, for use as a base population for the [Synthetic Population Catalyst](https://github.com/alan-turing-institute/uatk-spc).
+With improved performance, the crate aims to facilitate the generation of ensembles of populations for uncertainty and scenario modelling, for example, as an ensemble of base populations for the [Synthetic Population Catalyst](https://github.com/alan-turing-institute/uatk-spc).

 ## Quickstart